dawranliou/dawranliou.com/content/about.md

 enjoyed working with the ML researchers and learning the domain knowledge.
 This is probably one of the best perks of being a software developer - we get the opportunities to learn different domains and industries.

+I'm pretty much a generalist when it comes to software development.
+Ever since I started working for Kira, my focus has shifted from the backend to the front-end more.
+Nowadays, I've become comfortable writing raw CSS without any framework, I pay attention to accessibility, and I understand the quirks of browser JavaScript and the ClojureScript compiler a lot more.

 Kira was acquired by [Litera] in September 2021.
 Litera is a much bigger company than Kira, with several products to offer to the legal world.
 It'll be